 Who can join the SIA?

 Membership is open to anyone with an interest in submarine matters and who can be Proposed and Seconded by a member of the SIA whose subscriptions are up to date.
 To use the online application form, you will need the names of the Proposer/Seconder as they are lodged with us.
-If you are unsure if you have the correct name (and your application form will be rejected with a small red exclamation mark next to the offending field if that's the case), please check with the Executive Manager.
+If you are unsure if you have the correct name (and your application form will be rejected with a small red exclamation mark next to the offending field if that's the case), please check with the Executive Director.

 What happens if I don't know two SIA members?